Learn the different forms of disaster communication when an emergency or disaster strikes.

-7. HAM Radio, the Tried and True Disaster Communication Device
+7. HAM Radio: Tried-and-Tested Disaster Communication Device

 The HAM radio has played an integral role in every disaster this nation has faced for over 100 years.
 HAM will remain functional even when modern communication devices become worthless.
 The seemingly old-fashioned devices are extremely reliable and allow users to connect with the outside world when Internet access, cell towers, and phone land lines are no longer functional.